benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/3-Web-apps/2-frontends/1-displayapp/_index.en.md

 ### Step-by-step instructions ###

-1. Open a new table in your browser.
+1. Open a new tab in your browser.
 We recommend using Chrome or Firefox throughout the workshop.

 ![Settings page](/images/se-mod3-backend-display1.png)